Sometimes, you might find yourself pursuing something that doesn't materialize — no matter how badly you want it to or how hard you try.

 Not every minor league baseball player makes it to the MLB.
 Plenty of scientists dedicate a significant portion of their careers studying a potential chemical reaction — only to find it's not actually possible.

 No, not everything is meant to be.
 It's a universal phenomenon — one that businesses aren't exempt from.
 Sometimes the clients and deals you pursue won't pan out.
 But what if you could get ahead of that?
-What if there were a way to vet your potential clients to help you know which ones aren't worth your time?
+What if there were a way to qualify your potential clients so you know in advance which ones aren't the best fit for the services you offer?

-Well, something called a client intake form can serve that purpose.
-Here, we'll learn more about what that kind of document is, see what should be on the one you create, and get a template for one your business can use.
+Well, a tool called a client intake form can serve that purpose.
+Here, you'll learn more about what that kind of document is, see what should be on the one you create, and get a template for one your business can use.

 What is a client intake form?